cronvel/terminal-kit/doc/high-level.md

 <a name="ref.fullscreen"></a>
 ### .fullscreen( options )

-* options: true/false/object: if truthy it activate fullscreen mode, falsy return to normal mode, if it is an object it supports those properties:
+* options: true/false/object: if truthy it activates the fullscreen mode, if falsy it returns to normal mode, if it is an object it supports those properties:
 	* noAlternate `boolean` true if the alternate screen buffer should not be used